simonlevine/clinical-longformer/README.md

 ### One Label
 For ICD-10-CM and ICD-10-PCS, the single-label case is first analyzed.
 That is, ICD "SEQ_NUM==1" is looked at, as this is generally the most clinically relevant code assigned per patient visit.

-As such, single labels are then modeled hierarchcally, as ICDs are by nature a hierarchical scheme with a classifier head learning class-hierarchy rather than a flat representation.
-This should produce better results due to the severe sparsity of some labels in MIMIC and in life.

-Lastly, we attempt a continuous embedding of single labels using Jeremy Fisher's excellent ICD-codex project, predicting a vector and learning the nearest-neighbor ICD.

 ### Multi-Label